Tumbled Stone Sizes and Shapes

 How Big Are Our Tumbled Stones?

-We encourange all of our customers to print this chart.
+We encourage all of our customers to print this chart.
 It will help you feel comfortable in selecting the proper size stones for your project.
 Thank you!

 How Are the Stones Measured?